 I’m not just talking the talk.
 I’ve been walking the walk for 15 years.”

 Want to Be Part of Our Next Chapter?

-Our background story is certainly compelling, but we’re even more excited about what the future holds for our flooring franchise!
-Our operations may look a lot different now than in those hard first few months, with a robust call center infrastructure and dedicated support team taking the place of flyer distribution and hanging out in hardware store flooring aisles.
-But to this day, and beyond, our business philosophy and model are still shaped by the same principles of hard work, integrity, and dedication.
+Our background story is certainly compelling, but we’re even more excited about what the future holds for our Christian Flooring Franchise!
+Our operations may look a lot different now then in those hard first few months, with a robust call center infrastructure and dedicated support team taking the place of flyer distribution and hanging out in hardware store flooring aisles.
+But to this day, and beyond, our faith-based business philosophy and model are still shaped by the same principles of hard work, integrity, and dedication.

 The values that made Footprints Floors an early success still dictate the direction of our company, and that is something that will never change.
-If you share those values and are interested in a flooring franchise, we’d love to hear from you.
+If you share those values and are interested in a Christian Flooring Franchise, we’d love to hear from you.

 Just visit our franchise website for more information.